MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     -   Subscription: *the name of your Azure subscription*

-    -   Resource group: **az12001b-cl-RG**
+    -   Resource group: *the name of the resource group you used when deploying the first **Windows Server 2019 Datacenter** Azure VM in this task*

     -   Virtual machine name: **az12001b-cl-vm1**

-    -   Region: *the same Azure region where you deployed the Azure VMs in the previous task*
+    -   Region: *the same Azure region where you deployed the first **Windows Server 2019 Datacenter** Azure VM in this task*

     -   Availability options: **Availability set**